Complete a 3 Question Survey and Earn a re:Post Badge

 Verify that your Lambda function is configured to work within the maximum timeout settings of any integrated AWS services

-For example, Amazon API Gateway waits a maximum of 29 seconds for a Lambda function proxy invocation to complete.
 For more information, see How can I resolve the errors that I receive when I integrate API Gateway with a Lambda function?
-Also, see Using AWS Lambda with other services.
+Also, see Invoking Lambda with events from other AWS services.

 Confirm that there's a valid network path to the endpoint that your function is trying to reach